Bert Dodson Sr. Urban Entomology Enrichment Fund improves lives by battling urban pests

 The newly established Bert Dodson Sr. Urban Entomology Enrichment Fund in the Virginia Tech College of Agriculture and Life Sciences will enable researchers, faculty, and Virginia Cooperative Extension professionals to implement novel solutions to urban pest problems and to share that knowledge with students, pest management professionals, and citizens.
 By researching ways to fight urban pests and sharing that knowledge through outreach and education, the fund will help society deal with the scourge of urban pests.

 The fund was made possible by a gift from the family of Bert Dodson Sr. He founded Dodson Brothers Exterminating Company in 1944, along with his brother Robert, in Lynchburg, Virginia.
-Later, their brother Arthur joined them and they began to build the small company into what would eventually be one of the largest family-owned pest control company in North America.
+Later, their brother Arthur joined them and they began to build the small company into what would eventually be one of the largest family-owned pest control companies in North America.
 Bert bought out his brothers in the early 1960s and expanded the enterprise throughout the mid-Atlantic region.
 Widely known for its bright yellow trucks, Dodson Brothers prides itself on delivering quality service with customer satisfaction being their principle goal.

 Bert Dodson Jr., president and C.E.O. of Dodson Brothers, said that the members of Dodson family were all behind the decision to create the endowment.

 “We want to give back to the community and to the commonwealth that has been so good to us for over the last 70 years,” he said.
 “We need the help of a research center, especially for training.
 Dodson Brothers has been blessed with a good customer base and really good team members.
 We feel the support we got from Virginia Tech faculty over the decades has really helped our company grow and prosper.
 We are giving back to a great institution that has helped us throughout the years.”